ThePedroo/C-Music-Discord-Bot/README.md

 3 - Install clang / GCC.

-4 - Edit config.json with you're TOKEN.
+4 - Edit config.json with your TOKEN.

-5 - Fill the URL of the Lavalinknode
+5 - Fill the URL of the Lavalink node

 5 - info - Doesn't have a [Lavalink](https://github.com/freyacodes/Lavalink) node?
 Setup it on [replit.com](https://replit.com/).